justinpyron/wikipedia-golf/README.md

 # wikipedia-golf

-AI agent that plays [Wikipedia Golf](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game)—navigate from one article to another using the fewest links.
-A **Dash** web app sets start/end articles and runs a **pydantic-ai** agent that fetches pages via the **Wikimedia REST API**.
+AI agent that plays [Wikipedia Golf](https://en.wikipedia.org/wiki/Wikipedia:Wiki_Game): the game where you navigate from one article to another using the fewest links.

-**What is Wikipedia Golf?**

-Pick an origin and destination article.
-Each hop must follow a link on the current page.
-Fewer hops wins.
-In this app, an LLM agent plays the game; you choose the articles and model, then watch the path, timing, and estimated cost.

 # How it works